adityashrm21/adityashrm21.github.io/_posts/2019-02-12-Why-Rectified-Linear-Units-Work.md

 <center><img src = "https://github.com/adityashrm21/adityashrm21.github.io/blob/master/_posts/imgs/relu/model_relu.png?raw=True" width = "500"></center>

+We can see how small straight lines are joined to model the non-linear curve made by the data.

 You can view the complete code here on [this GitHub gist](https://gist.github.com/adityashrm21/6c2d1050f16ecc74cc41833c323292b6).

+{% gist 6c2d1050f16ecc74cc41833c323292b6 %}

 ## More on ReLUs